 PNE is a rare syndrome, and the prevalence is unknown.
 The incidence of this condition as estimated by the International Pudendal neuropathy foundation is 1 per 100,000, but the actual incidence might be higher than reported.

 The presenting features of PNE are discussed below

-The physical examination in patients with PNE is relatively asymptomatic except for pain reproduction.
+The physical examination in patients with PNE is relatively normal except for pain reproduction.
 The symptoms depend on the site of entrapment.
 If the nerve gets entrapped at the ischial spine or the sacrospinous ligament, it causes pain medial to the ischium.
-Similarly, tenderness over the greater sciatic notch results when the nerve gets entrapped at, the greater sciatic notch.
-Entrapment at piriformis leads to spasm and tenderness of piriformis muscle.
-Lastly, entrapment at the Alcock canal and obturator internus result in tenderness and spasm of obturator internus muscle.
+Similarly, tenderness over the greater sciatic notch results when the nerve gets entrapped at the greater sciatic notch.
+Entrapment at the piriformis leads to spasm and tenderness of piriformis muscle.
+Lastly, entrapment at the Alcock canal and obturator internus result in tenderness and spasm of the obturator internus muscle.

 In some of the cases, a transrectal or transvaginal examination might be included in the patient examination to exclude intrapelvic entrapment.